 If you use NFS mounts, then Oracle recommends that you use the option forcedirectio to force direct I/O for better performance.
 However, if you add forcedirectio to the mount option, then the same mount point cannot be used for Oracle software binaries, executables, shared libraries, and objects.
 You can only use the forcedirectio option for Oracle data files, the OCR, and voting disks.
 For these mount points, enter the following line:

-'''

-nfs_server:/vol/DATA/oradata /home/oracle/netapp nfs -yes
+clusternode:/vol/DATA/oradata /home/oracle/netapp nfs -yes rw,hard,nointr,rsize=32768,wsize=32768,tcp,noac,forcedirectio,vers=3

-rw, bq, vers=3, proto=tcp, noac, forcedirectio, hard, nointr, timeo=600, rsize=32768, wsize=

-32768, suid

-'''

 IP Address Requirements

 Before starting the installation, you must have the following IP addresses available for each node: